databendlabs/databend/docs/doc/10-deploy/00-understanding-deployment-modes.md

 This topic describes the standalone deployment architecture and environments.

 ### Deployment Architecture
 When you deploy Databend in standalone mode, you host a Meta node and a Query node on the same machine or separately.
-For more information about how to deploy Databend in standalone mode with various object storage solutions, see [Deploying with Self-Hosted Object Storage](./10-deploying-with-self-hosted-object-storage.md).
+For more information about how to deploy Databend in standalone mode with various object storage solutions, see [Deploying a Standalone Databend](./02-deploying-databend.md).

 <img src="/img/deploy/deploy-standalone-arch.png"/>